ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: added sort to teacher, working on sort for index, no netlify yet because it wont build, looking into it tommorow

 - Abdi: password additions, may not be done in time.

+5/19/2022

+- Cleveland: FInished all sorts, working on sitewide errors that are causing the site to not build.

+- Abdi: Working on search bar, added functionality so that all names can be seen, not finished.